April 2021 – StimAire enters Design Verification Test (DVT) and build of clinical units for first human study.

 February 2021 – StimAire signs agreement with a Clinical Research Organization (CRO) to conduct a human study of its Obstructive Sleep Apnea treatment.

 January 2021 – StimAire enters Engineering Verification Test (EVT) for its injectable + wearable treatment for Obstructive Sleep Apnea.

-July 2020 – StimAire develops an ultrasound-guided needle path for the injectable for Obstructive Sleep Apnea.
+July 2020 – StimAire develops an ultrasound-guided needle path for the injectable to treat Obstructive Sleep Apnea.

-June 2020 – Robert Dean MD, Otolaryngologist, joins StimAire’s leadership team.
+June 2020 – Robert Dean MD, Otolaryngologist and ENT surgeon, joins StimAire’s leadership team.

 May 2020 – StimAire develops technology that eliminates the tingling feeling, a side effect and efficacy-limiter of TENS devices.
 The technology can be applied to TENS treatments for migraine, essential tremor, and opioid withdrawal.
 This breakthrough is expected to increase acceptance of exisitng TENS devices as well as increase efficacy by enabling stronger stimulation that is easily tolerated.

 February 2020 – Tony Arnold, former CEO of Setpoint Medical is appointed to the StimAire Board of Directors.

 November 2019 – StimAire closes its Series A Financing that paves the way for clinical testing of its sub-millimeter injectable neural stimulation devices.

 October 2019 – StimAire receives and tests custom components that allow the injectable for Obstructive Sleep Apnea to flow through a 17 gauge needle